ffxf/solax-pv-monitor/README.md

 utils/set_query_freq.sh
 ```

-right after to made that change.
+right after to make that change.
 You can skip this step if you do not change that setting.

 ## Modify `.inverter_line_map`